memelissa/ucsd-cse12-sp22.github.io/syllabus.md

 exam release.

 We **do not** expect that the programming work and recording will take a full day of constant work.
-The tasks will be significantly shorter than the PAs, but not necessarily any easier.
+The tasks will be significantly shorter than the PAs, but not necessarily any easier, so this should only take a few hours.
 We give the broad range to give you the best chance to schedule some quiet, focused time to do the work and record the presentation.